mohammadali4542/account-abstraction-demos/README.md

 # Ethereum Account Abstraction Demos

-A collection of demos showcasing various Ethereum Improvement Proposals (EIPs) such as EIP-7702, EIP-4337, EIP-7710, and EIP-7715.
-These demos demonstrate how to use account abstraction and delegation frameworks.
+A collection of demos showcasing various Ethereum account abstraction EIPs/ERCs such as EIP-7702, ERC-4337, ERC-7710, and ERC-7715.

 ## Live Demo